csev/dj4e/assn/django-girls/django_start_project/README.md

 Congratulations!
 You've just created your first website and run it using a web server!
 Isn't that awesome?

 ![Install worked!](images/install_worked.png)

-Note that a command window can only run one thing at a time, and the command window you opened earlier is running the web server.
-As long as the web server is running and waiting for additional incoming requests, the terminal will accept new text but will not execute new commands.

-> We reviewed how web servers work in the <b>How the Internet works</b> chapter.

-To type additional commands while the web server is running, open a new terminal window and activate your virtualenv -- to review instructions on how to open a second terminal window, see [Introduction to the command line](../intro_to_command_line/README.md).
-To stop the web server, switch back to the window in which it's running and press CTRL+C - Control and C keys together (on Windows, you might have to press Ctrl+Break).

 Ready for the next step?
 It's time to create some content!